 - They can make text-to-self connections with the crocodile and his predicament to determine their own point of view.

 I encourage you to try it out.
-For my free resource that goes with this poem sign up for my free resource library to get this and exclusive resources I offer on my website, or visit my TpT store to download.
+For my free resource that goes with this poem sign up for my free resource library on my homepage to get this and exclusive resources I offer on my website.

 The Day the Crayons Quit, by Drew Daywalt